Sri Lanka's political turmoil sows worries for recovery

 “Gotabaya resigning is one problem solved — there are so many more.
 They will continue if we don’t make the right choice in choosing our leaders,” said Bhasura Wickremesinghe, a 24-year-old maritime engineering student.

-Among the candidates that Parliament will choose as president are Sajith Premadasa, the leader of the main opposition party; Dullas Alahapperuma, a former minister under Rajapaksa who is likely to be backed by a section of the ruling coalition; and Anura Dissanayake, a Marxist leader whose public support has grown during the crisis.
+Among the presidential candidates are Dullas Alahapperuma, a former minister under Rajapaksa who is backed by some members of the ruling coalition; and Anura Dissanayake, a Marxist leader whose public support has grown during the crisis.
+One expected candidate, Sajith Premadasa, the leader of the main opposition party, has thrown his support to Alahapperuma.

-Another rumored candidate — and the most contentious — would be Wickremesinghe, who could likely count on support of the governing party if he decided to seek nomination.
+The most contentious potential candidate would be Wickremesinghe, who could likely count on support of the governing party.
 Protesters have rallied for weeks to kick him out of office, accusing him of protecting the Rajapaksa dynasty.
 If he is nominated and chosen, it will be a “powder keg,” said Jayatilleka.

 The six-time prime minister, who is also the current finance minister, was appointed by Rajapaksa in May to begin difficult negotiations with lenders and financial institutions.
 He has also promised to overhaul the political system to clip presidential powers.
 But his unpopularity grew as lines for fuel got longer, food prices surged and power cuts continued.